zpuckeridge/blog/content/articles/homosexuality-and-morality/index.md

 If the biological condition causes homosexuality or predisposes it in an individual, it would still not make the behaviour "good" or morally permissible.
 Many Christians interpret all that is natural to be good.

-If I am 'naturally' predisposed towards homosexuality, than it must be good.
+_If I am 'naturally' predisposed towards homosexuality, than it must be good!_

 This train of thought does not overlap so well in other areas of life.
 For example, what if I am naturally selfish, violent or predisposed toward addiction, adultery or paedophilia?
 Researchers believe that there is a definite genetic basis for alcoholism, yet we do not think that alcoholism is good.
 Any reasonable person would believe that alcoholism should be treated and "cured".